IELTS Speaking Practice | Equipment, Hi-Tech Equipment

 Does your university have (or use) much high-tech equipment?

 Yes, I think it does.
-Apart from all the audio visual equipment used in classrooms or lecture theaters, they obviously have some high-tech equipment in the engineering and science faculties as well as computer equipment such as servers and so on which run the conputer networks within the university.
+Apart from all the audio visual equipment used in classrooms or lecture theaters, they obviously have some high-tech equipment in the engineering and science faculties as well as computer equipment such as servers and so on which run the computer networks within the university.

 What are some examples of high-tech equipment that is used in some classrooms today?